The Babendreier Papers

 Dear Pen Pal, My name is Albert.
 I am nine years old.
 I am in third grade at Dunkirk Elementary.
 I live near Hughesville, MD.
 My favourite sport is dodge ball.
 I miss swimming.
 My cursive is improving all the time.
 Please excuse the Snoopy stationery.
 It was my sister’s.
 I look forward to knowing you.
 Your pen pal, Albert

 Burnt Store Road.
 Okay.
-I blew hard while the kettle boiled, and I carried a pot of coffee to the office, an old elastic band around my wrist, and I carefully squared the letters into a pile at the top of the desk.
+I blew hard while the kettle boiled, and I carried a pot of coffee to the office, an old and cracking elastic band around my wrist, and I carefully squared the letters into a pile at the top of the desk.

 Dear (p)Al, Today on Kids Incorporated a boy wanted to be a detective in Scotland Yard.
 Martika sang we can’t always get what we want.
 Nobody eats chickadees.
 Now I call one Alan.
 He used to be Crystalranger.
 Steven has a Sega but I never used it.
 The best Dunkirk day is any day they don’t ask me questions.
 Also the substitute picks on me unduly.
 I fall asleep times.
 Worst day was my tooth coming loose and blood running on my books.
 Peter Umberhocker reported me and said I do this sort of thing on purpose.
 The teacher (worst substitute) believed him.
 My brother is called Steven.
 I don’t remember what I told you.
 Here are yours, Sherlock.
 When is a boat a ship?
 What do Scottish detectives eat?
 You been in a war boy?
 You been a tunnel rat?
 Two questions from dad’s buddy Cyrus.
 Your (p)Al